meesterkurt/joyofprofessionallearning/index.md

             <h2>For educators, by educators</h2>
             <p>We have all been professional learning coaches.</p>
           </div>
-          <p>The Joy of Professional Learning introduces recipes, a different approach to current professional learning.
+          <p>The Joy of Professional Learning introduces recipes for learning, a different approach to current professional development.
 They represent what a global community of educators has learned over more than a hundred years of combined experience in education.</p>
-          <p>When you create your school’s professional learning events, you integrate professionalism, sustainability, relevance, interactivity and classroom examples that support a personal learning experience for every teacher.</p>
+          <p>When you create your school’s professional learning events, you integrate professionalism, sustainability, relevance, interactivity, and classroom examples that support a personal learning experience for every teacher and leader.</p>
           <p>We also know that it takes great educators like you to make this happen.
 It takes vision and a tribe.
 It takes planning - what to do tomorrow and what to do throughout the year to keep ongoing professional learning going.</p>
         </div>
         <p><a href="/about/">Meet the team</a></p>